DejanDraschkow/mixedpower/README.md

 # mixedpower

-A package for pilot data based simulations for estimationg power in linear mixed models
+A package for simulation-based power analyses in (generalized) linear mixed models

 ## Getting started